Awesomefied/WebPlayer/README.md

 # WebPlayer
 HTML based audio player

-\nThis is a work in progress
+This is a work in progress

 https://awesomefied.github.io/WebPlayer/